quynh1808/Raspberrypi-MPU6050-Website/README.md

 * for_Raspberry: This is the folder containing the rasp2.c file and the mysql note file.
 In rasp.2 file I write to read temperature and acceleration values from MPU6050 with delay t seconds.
 The t value is changed by the Website from the PC.
 * Images: Some illustrations
 # Describe::
+* MPU6050 (I2C Digital-Output) is a three-axis accelerometer and three-axis gyroscope Micro Electro-mechanical system (MEMS).
+It aids in the measurement of velocity, orientation, acceleration, displacement, and other motion-related features.

 With this project, the PC acts as a server with the website displaying the temperature values in the form of a graph and the pitch, roll, yaw acceleration values.

 RaspberryPi acts as Slave, it reads temperature and accelerometer signals and then sends the value back to PC via MQTT communication protocol.